As good as it is, the NVIDIA Nvidia Shield still runs into issues, usually centered on display issues where it won’t turn on.

 Repair or Replace Your NVIDIA Shield

-So do you feel like you have exhausted every possible option for troubleshooting your Shield?
-The next step would be to either send it in for repair or simply replace the unit.
+Do you feel like you have exhausted every possible option for troubleshooting your Shield?
+The next step would be sending it in for repair or simply replacing the unit.

 First, look at when you purchased your NVIDIA Shield to see if it’s still under warranty.